monsterkrampe/crystal/concepts/numbers/about.md

 ## Rounding

-The `round` method takes an optional argument which is the number of decimal places to round to.
+The `round` method takes an optional argument: the number of decimal places to round to.
 The default number of decimal places is 0.

 ```crystal